United Peninsula Lodge No. 24 A.F.A.M.

 The Lodge also hosts an informal Coffee Club which meets at the Hall every Monday morning (except holidays) at 9:00 AM.
 All Freemasons and their guests are welcome!

-Gizeh Shriners of British Columbia
+Gizeh Shriners of British Columbia & Yukon

 The Ancient Arabic Order of the Nobles of the Mystic Shrine, also commonly known as Shriners and abbreviated A.A.O.N.M.S., established in 1870, is an appendant body to Freemasonry.
 In 2010, the Shriners in North America, changed their name to Shriners International.